GwizBilly/JSObject-extract/README.md

 This first part is done with "boom.js" and two modules: "./input_files/all.js" and "./input_files/list.js"

-The we convert to csv using "viewBoom.js":
+We convert to csv using "viewBoom.js", using the output of "boom.js" as a module:
 ```
 node viewBoom.js > ./output_files/finalBoom.csv
 ```